 Fall.
-Prerequisites: COMS 1003, COMS 2003, HIM 3024, and senior standing.
+Prerequisites: COMS 1003, COMS 2003, HIM 3024, or MGMT 2013 and senior standing.
 A course designed to provide a detailed study of the relationship between health information management departments and computerized information systems.
 Students will learn from a variety of projects related directly to the clinical setting.